sfioritto/planningforaliens-old/_posts/2014-01-08-sketching-with-css.md

 I read hundreds, probably thousands, of articles and forum threads until I discovered some patterns.
 Here is
 [one example](http://www.sazzy.co.uk/2012/02/why-i-cant-design-in-the-browser/comment-page-1/)
 of many articles I found filled with really frustrated people.
 I wanted to help them!

+(P.S.
+If you want to build a repeatable process for finding business opportunities over and over again, and who doesn't, I recommend starting with [this little essay by Amy Hoy](http://unicornfree.com/2013/how-do-you-create-a-product-people-want-to-buy).
+Good stuff.)

 Sketching with CSS is born
 ------------------------------